 Bright manages the theatre’s facilities and grounds, production/ tech, as well as company calendars and scheduling.
 He leads training for the company’s student training programs, including the 2007 performance residency at Brandeis University.
 He holds an honors degree in Theatre from Hull University, where he was an assistant director and actor in a national award-winning original performance Unlucky for Some (2004).
 In England, he worked with the National Youth Theatre, Theatre Training Initiative, and Israeli artist Yoram Monzensan among many others.

-Hayley Brown (Actor & Co-op Manager) has worked with Double Edge since 2003, creating roles in three company and ten Summer Spectacle performances including Madame Petra / The Barber in the UnPOSSESSED, the Firebird in The Firebird (2010) and Circe in The Odyssey (2011, 2012).
+Hayley Brown (Actor, Co-op Manager) has worked with Double Edge since 2003, creating roles in four company and eleven Summer Spectacle performances including Madame Petra / The Barber in the UnPOSSESSED, the Firebird in The Firebird (2010) and Circe in The Odyssey (2011, 2012).
 She is currently working on The Grand Parade (of the 20th Century), which premiered at Arena Stage (Washington, DC) in February 2013.

-Brown manages the theater's food co-op and vegetable garden.
+With the Double Edge company, she has trained with renowned theatre-makers and musicians from around the world, including Rena Mirecka (Poland), Kitka Women's Vocal Ensemble (Oakland, CA), Russian composer Alexander Bakshi and vocalist Lyudmila Bakshi.
 She completed the Intensive Program at the New England Center for Circus Arts, with a focus on aerial fabric and due trapeze.
 Prior to Double Edge she was a competitive gymnast and participated in the All Western District Music Festival Choir from 1995-99.
 Brown holds a BA in Theatre Studies from the University Without Walls program at UMASS and is a native of Western Massachusetts.

 Hannah Jarrell (Actor & Associate Director of Community Development) began working with the company in 2006.
 She has developed supporting roles in six summer spectacle performances, including Penelope in The Odyssey (2011, 2012) and co-created two Double Edge Second Stage performances, most recently The Unanswered Question: a Charles Ives Project.
 She is also a trainer for Double Edge’s student programs and leads the theatre's work with K-12 programming.